tfsjohan/cv/README.md

 During the years I’ve build both full web sites and high performant API:s using .NET, serving many users while using cheap hardware.

 ### React & Next.js
-After working on the frontend with various frameworks and patterns, like Jquery, Angular, Knockout, etc., I tried **React** and got hooked.
+After working on the frontend with various frameworks and patterns, like Jquery, Angular, Knockout, etc., I tried **React** and got hooked (no pun intended).
 Since around 2014 all my frontend development has been in **React** or **Next.js**.
 The combination of React & TypeScript felt natural to me and took away many of the biggest pains with frontend development.

 ### Node.js
 When I started using React and Next.js, it also made sense to use TypeScript and Node for API’s and backend programming.
 Depending on the use case, I choose ASP.NET Core or **Node.js**.
 Both have their own pros and cons and I feel comfortable using either.